erw-1/taskTru/README.md

 - **TopMost**: Keep your selected windows on top of all other windows.
 - **Opacity**: Quickly set transparency from 0% to 100%.

-Everything above is toggleable and can be set for several windows at a time, the window list can be refreshed.
+Everything above is toggleable and can be set for several windows at a time, the task list can be refreshed.

 ## Getting Started